Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

 1. Implement the [`beginCollection()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/begin-collection.html) function in the encoder to handle the collection size.
 2. Return the encoder instance from the `beginCollection()` function if the encoder doesn't need extra collection-specific state.
 3. Implement the [`decodeCollectionSize()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-collection-size.html) function in the decoder to decode and store the collection size during deserialization.
-4. Return `true` from the `decodeSequentially()` function returns `true` if the format stores collection size in advance and values are read in order.
+4. Return `true` from the `decodeSequentially()` function if the format stores collection size in advance and values are read in order.

 Here's a complete example that adds collection support to `ListEncoder`: